 In 2001, Lincoln College sought and received permission from the Higher Learning Commission to return to the College's original mission of offering four-year baccalaureate degrees.
 The Normal site was the first to offer the College's baccalaureate degree programs which were then expanded in 2009 to include two fine arts degrees at the Lincoln campus.
-The baccalaureate degree program offerings have now grown to offer majors in Liberal Arts; Theatre; Jazz Studies; Criminal Justice; Business Management; Supply Chain and Logistics Management; Sport Management; Health Services Administration; Organizational Leadership; Entrepreneurship; Radio, Television and New Media; Community and Human Services; Vocal Performance; Conservation Biology; Exercise Science; and General Studies.
+The baccalaureate degree program offerings have now grown to offer majors in Liberal Arts; Theatre; Music; Criminal Justice; Business Management; Supply Chain and Logistics Management; Sport Management; Health Services Administration; Organizational Leadership; Entrepreneurship; Radio, Television and New Media; Community and Human Services; Conservation Biology; Exercise Science; and General Studies.

 In 2007, Lincoln College established the Accelerated Bridge to Education (ABE) program administered through its Normal site in which select degrees of the College are offered via five-week or eight-week hybrid courses for working adults to return to college to earn their degree.
 ABE degree programs now include offerings in Liberal Arts, Business Management, Supply Chain and Logistics Management, Health Services Administration, Criminal Justice, Sport Management, Organizational Leadership, and Entrepreneurship.
 Designed for working adult-learners and non-traditional students, the ABE program allows students to earn between 27 and 36 credit hours per academic year in progress toward their chosen degree while balancing the demands of family and work life.
-In 2011, Lincoln College was approved to open a new site in Oglesby, Illinois in cooperation with Illinois Valley Community College and, in 2015, was approved to open an additional new site in Peoria, Illinois in cooperation with Illinois Central College as an avenue for degree completion through Lincoln College's highly successful Adult Bridge to Education (ABE) program.
+In 2011, Lincoln College was approved to open a new site in Oglesby, Illinois in cooperation with Illinois in cooperation with Illinois Central College as an avenue for degree completion through Lincoln College's highly successful Adult Bridge to Education (ABE) program.
 In 2018, the College began offering five-week courses on the Lincoln Campus toward the Bachelor of Business Administration in Business Management with five-week courses toward the Bachelor of Science in Criminal Justice added in Lincoln in 2019.